 Because it is above the fog, the Howell Mountain Appellation stays warmer in the evening and cooler in the daytime than the valley floor.
 Our vines' buds break later, and our grapes tend to hang longer, an appellation well-suited for the patient perfectionist.

-Paravel is a proud new member of the Howell Mountain Vintners & Growers Association.
+Paravel is a proud member of the Howell Mountain Vintners & Growers Association.
 Visit howellmountain.org to see what kind of company we keep.